-Transition planning begins at your first visit.
-The goal of transition planning is to ensure that we always respect your readiness to end or transition to less intensive services to meet your needs.
-We will talk with you, the friends and family you want to involve, and your treatment team, the terms to know when you are ready to end or transition to different services.
+Transition planning begins during your first visit.
+The goal of transition planning is to ensure that we always respect your readiness to end or transition to other services to meet your needs.
+We will talk with you, the friends and family you want to involve, and your treatment team, about how we will know when you are ready to end or transition to different services.
 Through these ongoing talks, our goal is to transition you at the right time to the right services and supports in a planned and sensitive way to optimize ongoing recovery and well-being.